 If you have been looking for TEFL courses in France, then you might be feeling a strange warm feeling while looking at some of the photos on our website.
 Toulouse, the romantic student town, par excellence.

 It is the modern combined with the old that makes Toulouse a fun place to live.
 The historic centre has a feel of Florence or Siena about it, whilst the Airbus industry here means that the city has an international feel, and is very well connected by low-cost European flights.
 In some of the more boisterous restaurants, you can find yourself sharing trestle tables with students (there are over 100,000 of them in Toulouse) and aerospace engineers!
-Old men play petanque outside the TEFL Toulouse Training Centre as the sun sets, and summer days see young and old picnicking on the banks of the Garonne river, as in the photo below, or pottering around on barges on the Canal du Midi.
+Young and old play petanque outside the TEFL Toulouse Training Centre as the sun sets, and summer days see hundreds picnicking on the banks of the Garonne river, as in the photo below, or pottering around on barges on the Canal du Midi.
 The weather is very hot in summer (up to 38 degrees celsius) very cold in winter (down to -5 degrees) but nearly always dry and sunny.
 Friday evenings in winter see an exodus from the city on trains, heading south for a cosy weekend in the Pyrenees, about 70 miles away.
 Join them!

 This is a far cry from the “metro, boulot, dodo” life of Paris, and there are no Barcelona-style 8-lane roads cutting through the centre either.